-Heritage Inventory Assessment Reports are available by contacting the City or online through the NSW Heritage Office at: www.heritage.nsw.gov.au.
+Heritage Inventory Assessment Reports are available by contacting the City or online through Heritage NSW at: www.heritage.nsw.gov.au.

 The Heritage Inventory Assessment Report will be considered by the consent authority as part of its assessment of development applications.
 The recommendations in the Report should form the basis of all applications for development.